-Yes, students typically take one course (three credits) each session, but with the advisor’s approval they may take additional credit hours each session to complete the program faster.
+Yes, students typically take one course (three credits) each session, but with the advisor’s approval they may take additional credit hours each session to complete their selected program faster.

 Courses specified in your program of study must be completed with a minimum 3.0 GPA or higher to earn the degree.

-Classes are delivered by a live instructor through WebEx
+Classes are delivered by a live instructor through Blackboard Collaborate Ultra

 , a web conferencing software that allows faculty to lead interactive lectures and discussions during which students can ask questions and engage with their instructor and classmates in real time.
 All classes are recorded and students can access them throughout the semester to review or to see a class they missed.
 Each course has its own address on the Blackboard web-based course management system that keeps course documents and assignments organized and easily accessible.
 Course exams are administered on Blackboard and proctored through a secure testing platform.
 Visit the Student Blackboard FAQ’s page

 or contact an admissions counselor